Model-based clustering in simple hypergraphs through a stochastic blockmodel: Introduction

 Modularity is a widely used criterion for clustering entities in the context of interaction data.
 It aims to identify specific clusters, known as communities, characterized by high within-group connection probabilities and low between-group connection probabilities \citep{ghos:dukk:14}.
 However, in the hypergraph context, the definition of modularity is not unique.
 In particular, \cite{kami:etal:19} introduced a ``strict'' modularity criterion, where only hyperedges with all their nodes belonging to the same group contribute to an increase in modularity.
 Their criterion measures the deviation of the number of these homogeneous hyperedges from a new null model called the configuration-like model for hypergraphs, where the average values of the degrees are fixed.
 Building upon this, \cite{chod:veld:bens:21} proposed a degree-corrected hypergraph SBM and introduced two new modularity criteria.
 Similar to \cite{kami:etal:19}, one of these criteria utilizes an ``all-or-nothing'' affinity function that distinguishes whether a given hyperedge is entirely contained within a single cluster or not.
 In this setup, they established a connection between approximate maximum likelihood estimation and their modularity criterion.
 This work is reminiscent of the work of \cite{newm:16} in the graph context.
-However, the estimators proposed by \cite{chod:veld:bens:21} do not guarantee maximum likelihood estimation, as they constrained the parameter space by assuming a symmetric affinity function.
+However, the estimators proposed by \cite{chod:veld:bens:21} do not guarantee maximum likelihood estimation, as the parameter space is constrained by assuming a symmetric affinity function.
+We refer to \cite{Poda_Matias:24} for an empirical comparison of these modularity-based methods.

 It is important to highlight that the developments presented in \cite{kami:etal:19} and \cite{chod:veld:bens:21} are specifically conducted in the context of multiset hypergraphs, where hyperedges can contain repeated nodes with certain multiplicities.
 The use of multiset hypergraphs simplifies some of the challenges associated with computing modularity.
 However, to the best of our knowledge, modularity approaches still lack instantiation in the case of simple hypergraphs where each node can only appear once in a hyperedge.
 More specifically, the null model used in hypergraph modularity criteria relies on a model for \mh, similar to how the null model used in classical graph modularity is based on graphs with self-loops.
 While it is known in the case of graphs that this assumption is inadequate, as it induces a stronger deviation than expected and affects sparse networks as well \citep{Massen_Doye05,Cafieri_2010,Squartini_2011}, the assumption of multisets has not yet been discussed in the context of hypergraph modularity.